moccalotto/kaos/_rulebook/main.md

 the character to be able to use them.

 #### Duration
-Unless specified, all non-instantaneious and non-permanent powers fade away at the *end* of your *next* turn.
+Unless specified, all non-instantaneous and non-permanent powers fade away at the *end* of your *next* turn.
 If you want to keep the power from fading away, you must take an action next round to Concentrate on that power, which will keep it going for another round.
 Outside combat, you can maintain a single power and still do simple tasks such